Best Writing Advice

 Let me provide some background.

-After I graduated college early in December 2017, I finally received my creative writing, and English degrees; I shouldered the dream of becoming a respected Writer and Editor, then turned to face a cold and confusing winter.
-Reality, away from the safe space I carved out for myself in college, was a giant smack across the face.
+After I graduated college and finally received my creative writing, and English degrees; I shouldered the dream of becoming a respected Writer and Editor, then turned to face a cold and confusing winter.
+Reality, away from the safe space I carved out for myself at school, was a giant smack across the face.
 I knew nothing and no one, and each day was another stumble away from my dream.
 Aimlessly, I drifted, and the heat of summer approached.
 And as I tried to land on my feet, I reached out to a few connections back at my college.

 Sadly, I’ve fallen out of contact with him, but I used to email one of my creative writing professors, Gordon Mennenga.
 Being a shy introvert, I’ve always found comfort in listening to others.
 Gordon was a professor I could listen to all day.
 And I’m not just saying that.
 He was the Grandpa I never had.
 I loved visiting his office, hearing his life stories, and was in awe of the tales he could create on the spot.
 He has such a clear vision of the world, and I knew he had a deep comprehension of the human psyche.
 You can hear some of his advice on The Writing University Podcast, Episode 105, Writing Under the Influence.
 (Skip to 1 minute, 30 seconds in).